sahunehi13/EventSphere/README.md

 # 📈 Success Metrics

-The success of EventSphere will be measured using the following indicators:
+The success of Convene will be measured using the following indicators:

 - Increase student participation in campus events
 - Reduce manual registration work